DrMundane/PowerCalc/README.md

 # PowerCalc
-A quick programming exercise I did, expect increased functionality!
+A quick programming exercise I did, now with the ability to add various lights with different power consumptions.